eric-shrader/polytasking-frontend-web/README.md

 # deployment

 The web client is deployed using AWS Cloudfront as a CDN with the static files stored in a S3 bucket.
+The terraform configuration is included in the repository.
 If you decide to adapt and deploy your own version of the project, you may use the same model I use or feel free to deploy however you would like. (: